yumminhuang/yumminhuang.github.io/content/pages/about.md

 Title: About Me
-Date: 2014-03-26
+Date: 2015-04-18

 Thanks for visiting!
 I am a masters student in computer science at Northeastern University.
-You can find more infomation about me on my [**Online Resume**](http://yumminhuang.digitcv.com/#/resume)

 This site will aggregate my scattered online presence and hopefully provide a place for recording what I learn.